mikeshardmind/salamander-v1/.github/CODE_OF_CONDUCT.md

 Those who violate the guidelines as written, as well as those who intentionally tow the line to violate the values expressed which these guidelines protect will be removed.

-The curent point of contact for any issues arising with this is projectsalamander-conduct@michaelhall.tech This address will be monitored for so long as it is included as the point of contact.
+The curent point of contact for any issues arising with this is unifiedmoderation-conduct@michaelhall.tech This address will be monitored for so long as it is included as the point of contact.
 Should it change at a later date, the new address will be reflected in this document.